 Statistics continue to shift as the baby boomer generation enters retirement age.
 As a result, there is an increase in demand for skilled healthcare workers.
 If you are considering becoming a Certified Nursing Aide, Louisiana is a state you may want to consider in starting your career.

 Louisiana offers a four-month temporary work program while you are in the process of obtaining your certification from a state-approved program.
-Also, if you have completed the basic nursing principals of a nursing program you may wave the state-required training and testing with the Department of Health’s approval.
+Also, if you have completed the basic nursing principals of a nursing program you may wave the state-required classes and testing with the Department of Health’s approval.
 This also applies to military-trained nurse assistants as well.
-The Department of Health can approve your certification with an application, proof of training in a nursing program and your social security card.
+The Department of Health can approve your certification with an application, proof of classes in a nursing program and your social security card.

 Louisiana CNA Certification Requirements